AdityaSPillai/PythonTutorial/README.md

 # PythonTutorial

+This is the coding answers for the below tutorial questions provided by Dr. Leena Silvoster M.

 TUTORIAL 1
 1. Write a python program to input a time in seconds and print the time in HH:MM:SS format.
 2. Program to find Area and Circumference of a Circle.